Nurses claim "guidelines were constantly changing" at the hospital, a union says

 The union hasn't revealed how many nurses they spoke with or identified them

-“The protocols that should have been in place in Dallas were not in place, and that those protocols are not in place anywhere in the United States as far as we can tell,” National Nurses United Executive Director RoseAnn DeMoro said Tuesday night.
+“The protocols that should have been in place in Dallas were not in place, and that those protocols are not in place anywhere in the United States as far as we can tell,” National Nurses United Executive Director RoseAnn DeMoro said.
 “We’re deeply alarmed.”

 CNN Chief Medical Correspondent Dr. Sanjay Gupta said the claims, if true, are “startling.”
-He said some of them could be “important when it comes to possible other infections.”
+Some of them, he said, could be “important when it comes to possible other infections.”

-Officials from National Nurses United declined to specify how many nurses they had spoken with, nor identify them to to protect them from possible retaliation.
+Officials from National Nurses United declined to specify how many nurses they had spoken with at Texas Health Presbyterian Hospital Dallas.
+They said they would not identify the nurses or elaborate on how the nurses learned of the details in their allegations in order to protect them from possible retaliation.
 The nurses at the hospital are not members of a union, officials said.

 Here’s a look at some of the allegations the nurses made, according to the union: